All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How Many Calories Should You Eat on Semaglutide?

-There is no single calorie number that works for every patient.
+There's no single calorie number that works for every patient.
 Your ideal intake depends on your starting weight, height, age, activity level, sex, and how much muscle mass you have.
-However, we can provide guidelines for safe ranges.
+But we can provide guidelines for safe ranges.
+For a complete cost breakdown, see our cheapest semaglutide options.

 Minimum Safe Calorie Intake

-Regardless of how much weight you want to lose, there are caloric floors you should not go below:
+Regardless of how much weight you want to lose, there are caloric floors you shouldn't go below:

 • Women: No less than 1,200 calories per day